1. CAT 2019 Result Announced, Check Here

 Click here to view the CAT 2020 Syllabus

 CAT 2020 Cutoff:

 The cut off is the minimum mark required to qualify the exam.
-The cut off of CAT 2020 will be released in January 2021 and will be decided by the conducting authorities of CAT 2020.
+The cut off of CAT 2020 will be released in January 2021 and will be decided by the conducting authorities of CAT 2020 after the CAT 2020 results are released.
 However, the cutoff mark gets affected by some factors.
 Which are:

 - Number of applicants

 - Seats available

 CAT 2019 Cutoff Released by IIM Ahmedabad